jpacio89/papers/README.md

 O papel?
 Mas qual papel?

 TODO: timeout, retroactive date beginning, jurisdiction, license applies until non-enforced further notice from the first author, arrow of time, latest commit
-Further licenses from the first author replace this all all lincenses from previous versions Good faith and good will
+Further licenses from the first author replace this all all lincenses from previous versions;
+Good faith and good will

 # Authors